floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

   WebGPU buffer cannot be mapped directly into the WASM heap.
 The result of mapping a WebGPU buffer is a Javascript ArrayBuffer object, while the WASM heap is a separate ArrayBuffer object.
-WASM can only directly access its own WASM heap ArrayBuffer, but not separate buffers.
+WASM can only directly access its own WASM heap ArrayBuffer, but not separate ArrayBuffers.
 This means that the Emscripten WebGPU Javascript shim needs to "emulate" buffer mapping via a temporary heap allocation and copying data between JS ArrayBuffer objects.
 Clearly this isn't exactly efficient (paradoxically a situation where pure Javascript